progrock-libraries/kickstart/documentation/tutorial/main.md

 >
 > ▷ Norwegian “blåbærsyltetøy”! ◁ 😋

-Of course, in a Unix environment such as Linx or the Mac, the program does not produce a BOM.
+Of course, in a Unix environment such as Linux or the Mac, the program does not produce a BOM.